 Serving as Treasurer, I know firsthand the importance of protecting the hard earned dollars of taxpayers.
 One of my first projects as Treasurer was to establish a brand new Standard Operating Manual for the Treasurer’s Office.
 I have added many new checks and balances, and provided cross training for all duties and responsibilities in the office.
 Once those procedures were in place, I used my experience as a cost controller and cost analyst to increase efficiencies swiftly so we could get the Treasurer’s Office back on track.
 Now, we work daily with other county departments to ensure that they are following the checks and balance we’ve put in place.

-The reason I am running for Colorado Treasurer is to serve our state, our communities, and most importantly you the taxpayer.
+I am committed to serving our state, our communities, and most importantly you the taxpayer.
 My determination to serve others runs deep in my soul.
 It's how I was raised.
 Be grateful for what you have and give back more.
 While living in Washington D.C., I served those less fortunate at soup kitchens each night after work.
 It was there that my passion to serve others was ignited.
-I am energized by serving others, and I would be honored to serve as our next State Treasurer and to work hard for our state and our communities.
+I am energized by serving others, and I will continue to work hard and fight for our state and our communities.

 My passion for service has propelled me to several positions of service and leadership in my community:

 I have worked in the finance world since the 1980s.
 After graduating from St. John Fisher College in Rochester, NY, I served in both finance management and accounting, working for Westin hotels in Washington D.C. and Vail, Hyatt Beaver Creek, and Pepi's Hotel Gasthof Gramshammer & Restaurant in Vail Village.
 Additionally, I have also served as treasurer for the Routt County Fair Board and treasurer of the Yampa Valley Heritage Foundation.
 Since 2014, I have proudly served as the elected Treasurer of Routt County.